jayantk/bip39-shard/README.md

 # BIP39 Shard

-A command-line tool for splitting BIP39 seed phrases into Shamir secret shares and recovering them.
+A command-line tool for splitting BIP39 seed phrases into multiple shares and recovering them.
+Each share is represented as a (numbered) BIP39 mnemonic phrase for easy storage and distribution.
+The tool uses Shamir's Secret Sharing to split the seed phrase into `n` shares with a `k`-of-`n` threshold to recover the original seed phrase.

 ## Features